ggabbiani/orthodocs/README.md

-# AutoDox
+# OrthoDocs

-AutoDox (ADOX) is a project aimed to provide a documentation generator and a static analysis tool for the OpenSCAD scripting language.
+OrthoDocs (ODOX) is a project aimed to provide a documentation generator and a static analysis tool for the OpenSCAD scripting language.
 Due to the 'flat' nature of the language, only a graphical representation of the inter-package relations will be provided.
 Among the features also a cross-reference between API items is planned.
 For the list of the feature planned and their status see [Project status](#project-status).

 ## Design

-ADOX tries to be as less invasive as possible:
+ODOX tries to:

 * minimize changes to already commented code (actually only one);
-* do not introduce any specific documentation tag;
+* not introduce any specific documentation tag;
 * focus the produced output to Markdown only.

-Rather then imposing a comment style, ADOX's adopted strategy is:
+Rather then imposing a comment style, ODOX's adopted strategy is:

 1. analyse the surce code;
 2. create a syntax signature for every global variable, function or module;